gurgunday/ghtml/README.md

 ### `includeFile`

 Available in Node.js, the `includeFile` function is a wrapper around `readFileSync`.
-It reads and returns the content of a file while also caching it in memory for faster future reuse.
+It reads and returns the content of a file while caching it in memory for faster future reuse.

 ## Usage